Simple Tips for Maintaining Excellent Gut Health

 CBD comes from the Cannabis sativa plant, usually from the hemp variety.
 It is a compound that is becoming widely recognized for its medical benefits, as research has shown it can interact with a network of receptors in our body called the endocannabinoid system (ECS).

 The ECS plays an enormous role in our general health and wellbeing.
-It helps to regulate a vast number of bodily functions including appetite, mood, sleep, pain response, and more.
+It helps to regulate a vast number of bodily functions.
 This works through a number of cannabinoid receptors that exist on the surface of cells throughout our body; when something is wrong, endocannabinoids are created which pass messages along via the receptors.
 This advanced signaling system allows us to adapt to most any situation.

 There are two primary receptor types: CB1 and CB2.
 While the CB1 receptors are predominantly found in the brain and central nervous system, the CB2 receptors are found elsewhere, including – you guessed it – in the gut.
 In other words, it is possible that the endocannabinoid system could have an impact on our gut health and play some kind of role in regulating our microbiota.